Bogalusa station

 Bogalusa Railroad Station is a historic train station in Bogalusa, Washington Parish, Louisiana.
 Built around 1907, it is significant in the history of local industry, commerce, and transportation, particularly related to the lumber industry.

 The station was central to the development of Bogalusa, especially in its role in transporting lumber to national markets.
 Architecturally, it features unique design elements like semi-octagonal ticket windows and pine brackets.
 The building showcases specific characteristics of early 20th-century industrial architecture, focusing on functionality.
 Listed on the National Register of Historic Places in 1980, the Bogalusa Railroad Station symbolizes the city's early economic development and ties to the lumber industry.
 A sign on the station building shows the station's name in the Hobo typeface associated with the community.

 The Bogalusa Railroad Station was used as part of the set for the 2025 movie Sinners featuring Michael B. Jordan.

+The Bogalusa Railroad Station was the epicenter of the early growth of Bogalusa, Louisiana in the early 1900s.
+Built in 1907, the Bogalusa Railroad Station served the rapidly growing town and the enormous sawmill of the Great Southern Lumber Company, then the largest sawmill in the country.
+The town and its activities revolved around the station and the railroad.
+The town has become one of the largest industrial centers in the South.

+A lumber mill does process lumber but also processes workers and supplies such as machinery, food and clothing for the town's residents.
+Many of the workers were traveling from all parts of the country looking for work and seeking a better life for themselves.
+The station was the life blood of the town.

+In Bogalusa, a company town controlled by The Great Southern Lumber Company, every aspect of life is influenced by the town’s history.
+The company not only controlled the workplaces, but the housing, the stores, and even parts of the government.
+The railroad station was a small part of this system that dominated life in Bogalusa.
+It was where workers caught trains to and from work, received packages, and dealt with outsiders.
+The agreement also made it more difficult for employees to terminate their agreement with the company and assert their independence from the company's alleged authority.

+When the plant was operating at full production, the system brought jobs and economic growth to the struggling rural South town and provided opportunities that didn’t otherwise exist for employees.
+But as with all systems, flaws began to reveal themselves.
+Employees were expected to work very long hours in hazardous conditions for minimal wages while adhering to an unwritten but binding organizational priority.
+Because the company controlled over many aspects of life, there were few alternatives for employees who were unhappy in the place where they worked.